Estimate Time5 min

 Deciding how much to contribute to a 529 plan depends on a number of factors, including your distribution time frame.
 How many years do you have until you’ll use the funds from the 529 plan?
 Will you need to take out funds for private elementary or high school education, or will everything sit until college?

 Another major factor: your own financial situation.
-Strategizing your 529 plan contributions is smart for helping to afford your child’s future education, but first you have to be stable yourself, and funding your retirement.
+Strategizing your 529 plan contributions can be an effective way to help cover the costs of your child's education, but first you have to be stable yourself, and funding your retirement.
 So make sure your financial house is in order—as in, you can afford your bills and also put away plenty for retirement—before contributing to a 529 plan.

 How to maximize your 529 contributions